69. Competitive Equilibria with Arrow Securities#

 This lecture presents Python code for experimenting with competitive equilibria of an infinite-horizon pure exchange economy with

-• A constant relative risk aversion (CRRA) one-period utility function that implies the existence of a representative consumer whose consumption process can be plugged into a formula for the pricing kernel for one-step Arrow securities and thereby determine equilbrium prices before determining an equilibrium distribution of wealth
+A constant relative risk aversion (CRRA) one-period utility function that implies the existence of a representative consumer whose consumption process can be plugged into a formula for the pricing kernel for one-step Arrow securities and thereby determine equilibrium prices before determining an equilibrium distribution of wealth

-Diverse endowments across agents provide motivations for individuals to want to reallocate consumption goods across time and Markov states
+Differences in their endowments make individuals want to reallocate consumption goods across time and Markov states

 We impose restrictions that allow us to Bellmanize competitive equilibrium prices and quantities